OGRECave/ogre/Docs/src/rtss.md

 a larger displacement value without getting artifacts.</dd>
 </dl>
 @param height_scale displacement scale factor, when using @c parallax or @c parallax_occlusion
-@param texcoord_index the texcoord attribute index to read the uv coordinates from

 <a name="layered_blend"></a>